-242. To further drive curiosity and interest, and make it so its target audience, and especially teenagers, would purchase JUUL, JUUL instructed retailers to display the product in an unusual fashion.
+- 227. To further drive curiosity and interest, and make it so its target audience would purchase JUUL, especially teenagers, JUUL instructed retailers to display the product in an unusual fashion.
 Whereas cigarettes and other tobacco products have long been kept behind the counter, JUUL designed display cases that would sit on store shelves.
-JUUL intentionally designed the clear display cases so that the bright white, sleek packaging and the flavors would catch consumers' eyes and make them interested in purchasing the product.
+JUUL intentionally designed the clear display cases so that the bright white, sleek packaging and the flavors would catch consumers' eyes and make them interested in purchasing the product. - 228.
+JUUL knew that by asking retailers to display JUUL products separate from other tobacco products, and within arms' reach, it would also suggest to consumers that JUUL was safer than traditional cigarettes and that it was not an addictive drug.